pymatgen.analysis.chemenv.utils package

 project_and_to2dim_ordered_indices(pps, plane_center='mean')[source]

-Projects each points in the point list pps on plane and returns the indices that would sort the list of projected points in anticlockwise order
+Projects each points in the point list pps on plane and returns the indices that would sort the list of projected points in anticlockwise order.

 Parameters: